Ed H. Chi

 -- The Buddha

-Short Bio: Ed H. Chi is a Research Scientist at Google, leading a team focused on recommender and machine learning, as well as social interaction research.
-He has led research and launched significant product features in recommenders for the Google Play Store and Google+.
-Previous to Google, he was the Area Manager and a Principal Scientist at Palo Alto Research Center's Augmented Social Cognition Group, where he led the group in understanding how social computing systems help groups of people to remember, think and reason.
-Ed completed his three degrees (B.S., M.S., and Ph.D.) in 6.5 years from University of Minnesota, and has been doing research on user interface software systems since 1993.
+Prior to Google, he was Area Manager and Principal Scientist at Xerox Palo Alto Research Center's Augmented Social Cognition Group in researching how social computing systems help groups of people to remember, think and reason.
+Ed completed his 3 degrees (B.S., M.S., and Ph.D.) in 6.5 years from University of Minnesota.
+Recognized as an ACM Distinguished Scientist and inducted into the CHI Academy, he also received a 20-year Test of Time award for research in information visualization.
 He has been featured and quoted in the press, including the Economist, Time Magazine, LA Times, and the Associated Press.
+An avid swimmer, photographer and snowboarder in his spare time, he also has a blackbelt in Taekwondo.